mike99mac/mariacmdb/README.md

 ```

 - Copy the ``serverinfo`` bash script to your home directory.

-If you use the ``-c`` flag on a ``mariacmdb.py add``, it will expect the script to be there and will *push* it to the managed server before running it.
+The ``-c`` flag on a ``mariacmdb.py add`` command will expect the script to be there and will *push* it to the managed server before running it.

 ```
 cp ~/mariacmdb/usr/local/sbin/serverinfo $HOME
 ```

-Installation and configuration of Apache is beyond the scope of this document, however, following is the Apache configuration file that is being used:
+Following is the Apache configuration file used in this document:

 ```
 #